Bo’s Gun Shop

 To start the process either call me (preferred) or email me and let’s talk about what you need done to your firearm.
 Fill out the form (link located below) out completely - you may want to make a rough draft before contacting me initially as it will aid our discussion.
 Email me a copy and include a copy inside your shipping container.
 I’ll tell you how to package your firearm below.

-For FIRING, FEEDING, EXTRACTION, or EJECTION problems, sighting issues, you MUST ship me at least 50 pistol, 10 shotgun, or 10 rifle rounds (as appropriate) of the ammunition you use in a separate shipment or I will charge you to purchase the necessary rounds.
-Include a copy of my shipping information form with the ammunition as well as the firearm.
-Also, for FIRING, FEEDING, EXTRACTION, or EJECTION problems please include at least one uncleaned FIRED cartridge (that was fired in the firearm you are shipping me}in a sealed plastic bag with the firearm and NOTE you have done so in the problem description area of my shipping form,
+For FIRING, FEEDING, EXTRACTION, or EJECTION problems, sighting issues I will need ammunition to test your firearm.
+You may either hip me at least 50 pistol, 10 shotgun, or 10 rifle rounds (as appropriate) of the ammunition you use in a separate shipment, or I can provide the ammunition and add this to your bill.
+I will not return unused ammunition.
+Inside the shipping container, include a copy of my shipping information form.
+Include a copy in the box with the firearm and one in the separate box of ammunition (if any).
+Also, for FIRING, FEEDING, EXTRACTION, or EJECTION problems please include at least one uncleaned ammunition case (brass) that was FIRED from the firearm you are shipping, during the time your firearm experienced the problems for which you are sending it to me).
+Please seal the case in a plastic baggie inside the box with your firearm and be sure to indicated you’ve included it in the description area of my shipping information form.

 PACKAGING: